TJLW/tjlw.github.io/Projects/AGV/README.md

 - Digilent Zybo Z7 7010 SoC
 - RPLIDAR A1 Rangefinder
 - USB WiFi Dongle (Realtek 8192CU Chipset)
-- Four port USB 2.0 Hub, Powered
+- Four port USB 2.0 Hub, with external power supply port

 As mentioned above, this iteration of our research platform includes a frame, motors, wheels, optical encoders, and a motor controller.
 The motor controller will handle the interpretation of the encoder signals and is the primary interface for control, configuration, and status updates of the motors.